Saturday, October 08, 2016

 After 200 years of colonisation, the dreams of our tūpuna are waiting to be recovered.
 We just need to be bold enough to see all that isn’t being said, and ask the hard questions.

-Ani Mikaere (2011) has explored what it means to understand the world through whakapapa, her conclusions include lack of hierarchy, the importance of relationships, and inclusiveness.
-Heteropatriarchy is a corruption of our tikanga so that mana wahine becomes less than mana tāne, and mana tāne is itself defined as a limited heterosexual masculinity.
-It reshapes all our relationships with our living whanaunga, as well as with our tūpuna and atua.
-It is for these reasons that Leonie Pihama (1998, p184) suggests
+Ani Mikaere (2011) has explored what it means to understand the world through whakapapa, her conclusions include lack of hierarchy, inclusiveness, and the importance of relationships.
+If whakapapa is the foundation of tikanga, any fixed hierarchy, such as heteropatriarchy, makes no sense.
+We all come from ancestors, and we will all be ancestors.
+Heteropatriarchy is a corruption of our tikanga so that women become less valued than men, and men’s value is measured by a limited heterosexual masculinity.
+It reshapes all our relationships with our living relatives, as well as with our ancestors.
+It is reproduced through the nuclear family, and it is for these reasons that Leonie Pihama (1998: 187) suggests

 The imposition of the western nuclear family is perhaps one of the key acts that undermined Māori societal structures.

 take on gender violence as a core resurgence project, a core decolonization project, a core of any Indigenous mobilization.
 By focusing on the violence of heteropatriarchy, we can see all that must change for us to realise tino rangatiratanga.
 There is no quick fix that will end gender violence, because it is at the core of colonisation.
 It is a virus bred in the colonisers that invades our tikanga, replicating itself wherever we are not actively resisting, until hierarchy and power over seem a natural part of all that we do.
 With an understanding that heteropatriarchy is colonisation, we can see that attempts to end gender violence through Christianity, the nuclear family or building male leadership, are not decolonisation.
 They will not lead to tino rangatiratanga.